What to Wear Gorilla Trekking – The Ultimate Packing List for an Amazing Day!

 Wondering what to wear gorilla trekking?
 This gorilla trekking packing list has you covered, with tips for choosing the right clothing and other essential gear to pack for this amazing experience.

-One of the most incredible bucket list items in the world, seeing mountain gorillas in the wild is an experience you won’t ever forget.
+One of the most incredible travel bucket list items in the world, seeing mountain gorillas in the wild is an experience you won’t ever forget.

 For most people, this is a once-in-a-lifetime experience, and you don’t want to spend the brief time that you have with these magnificent creatures stressed out because you forgot an important item or because you were wearing inappropriate clothing.
 This gorilla trekking packing list will help take your mind off the planning and focus on the experience.